Playgoer: 2nd Star Productions’ Sweat

 Set in the year 2000, with the occasional scene in 2008, Sweat focuses on the workers of a fictional factory in the very real Reading, Pennsylvania.
 These workers spend their time off at a local bar run by Stan (Brian Binney), whose career was ended by an accident on the factory floor.

 The daily jauntiness of longtime co-workers at ease morphs quickly into the tension of economic reality as rumors swirl about the factory demanding dramatic concessions from its workers, including a 60 percent pay cut.
 Those tensions turn racial as two long-time floor workers, one white (Pam Northrup) and one Black (Cheryl Thompson), vie for the same management job.
-Adding fuel to the fire, the bar’s Columbian-American busboy (Alexander Ose) becomes a scab at the plant that has locked out striking workers protesting jobs moving to Mexico.
+Adding fuel to the fire, the bar’s Colombian-American busboy (Alexander Ose) becomes a scab at the plant that has locked out striking workers protesting jobs moving to Mexico.

 The set, beautifully designed by Gene Valendo, is a perfectly realized run-down bar that invites us to listen in on the funny—and often fiery—conversations that pepper Nottage’s plot.
 Indeed, her script calls for the dialogue to have “the free-flowing velocity of a bar conversation: people step on each other’s thoughts, but also occasionally find moments of silence and introspection.”

 Director Cody Jones nurtures an engaging cohesiveness among her talented cast members, whose chemistry is clear whether delivering the comedy of typical bar back-and-forth banter or the passionate anger of economic and racial frustration.